Peach: In culture

+The Japanese folktale character Momotarō emerges from a peach.

+Peaches are symbolic in cultural traditions such as in art, paintings, and folk tales.
 Peach blossoms are highly prized in Chinese culture.
 The ancient Chinese believed the peach to possess more vitality than any other tree because their blossoms appear before leaves sprout.
 When early rulers of China visited their territories, they were preceded by sorcerers armed with peach rods to protect them from spectral evils.
 On New Year's Eve, local magistrates would cut peach wood branches and place them over their doors to protect against evil influences.
-Peach wood was also used for the earliest known door gods during the Han.
-Another author writes:
+Peach wood was used for door gods during the Han.
+Similarly, peach trees were planted near the front door of a house to bring good fortune.
+The deity Shòu Xīng (寿星), a god of longevity, is usually depicted with a peach in his right hand due its associations with a long life.